FIRST—HOW TO ENTER

 It will be useful to the judges if you can answer some, or all, of the questions below.
-We will ask for these answers from all Finalists chosen in Phase 1.
 Please answer as clearly and as briefly as possible.
 25 words maximum response each.
 Just the facts, please—no sales or PR or designer self-promotion.
 Jurors do not approve.

 Why should this design exist?
 What was the perceived need?